MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Insufficient Backup Coverage:

-- Binary logs not backed up (can't do point-in-time recovery)
+- Binary logs are not backed up (preventing point-in-time recovery)

 Inadequate Retention:

-- Can't restore to specific point in time
+- The system cannot restore to a specific point in time

 - Corruption discovered after clean backups are gone